malm0d/RareSkills-RareWeek-Circom/day2.md

 An advise is denoted by "<--", its like a signal assignment but the compiler doesnt create a constraint for it, unlike if we used "<==".

+An advise is considered "external" / "from outside".

 For example, say we have to take 100 / 9.
 We know that this would be 11 plus 1, so we approach this by computing an intermediate signal such as:
 ```